silverhammermba/emberb/README.md

   running as quickly as possible

-And it struck me that all of these problems come from these guides largely being on media that do not condone community-driven updates.
+And it struck me that all of these problems come from these guides largely being on media that do not promote community-driven updates.
 So I'm writing a new guide that doesn't suck and is on Github so you too can help make it not suck.

 [a]: http://clalance.blogspot.com/2011/01/writing-ruby-extensions-in-c-part-1.html